 - Review of any medicine or supplements.
-You may be asked to stop taking some medicine up to one week before the procedure.
+You may be asked to stop taking some medicine up to 1 week before the procedure.

 Emptying the Colon

 The colon must be cleaned out.
 Any stool left in the colon will block the view.
 This process may start several days before the procedure.
 The doctor will give specific instructions.
-Bowel movements may be encouraged with one of these steps:
+Bowel movements may be encouraged with 1 of these steps:

 In the day before the procedure:

 - Solid foods will need to be avoided.
 This includes milk or cream in coffee.

 - Only clear liquids are allowed.
 This includes water, coffee without cream, ginger ale, apple juice, and sports drinks.
 Avoid red sports drinks.

 - Gelatin or popsicles are allowed as long as they are not red.

 Medicine may be given to help you relax.
 You'll probably feel sleepy.

 Description of the Procedure

 You will lie on your left side.
 Your knees will be drawn up toward your chest.
 The scope will be slowly inserted into the rectum.
 It will inject air into the colon to help open the area.
 The doctor will slowly pass the scope up into the colon.
 The camera on the scope will send images to a monitor on the room.
 The doctor will be able to see the walls of the colon as the scope moves through.